nrfconnect/sdk-nrf/applications/nrf_desktop/doc/hid_forward.rst

 Complete the following steps to configure the module:

 1. Complete the basic Bluetooth configuration, as described in :ref:`nrf_desktop_bluetooth_guide`.
 #.
+Make sure that the :kconfig:`CONFIG_DESKTOP_HID_STATE_ENABLE` option is disabled.
+   The nRF Desktop central does not generate its own HID input reports.
+   It only forwards HID input reports that it receives from the peripherals connected over Bluetooth.
+#.
 Enable and configure the :ref:`hogp_readme` (:kconfig:`CONFIG_BT_HOGP`).

    .. note::
        Make sure to define the maximum number of supported HID reports (:kconfig:`CONFIG_BT_HOGP_REPORTS_MAX`).

 #.
-Make sure that the :kconfig:`CONFIG_DESKTOP_HID_STATE_ENABLE` option is disabled.
+Make sure to enable the :kconfig:`CONFIG_BT_CENTRAL` Kconfig option.
-   The nRF Desktop central does not generate its own HID input reports.
-   It only forwards HID input reports that it receives from the peripherals connected over Bluetooth.
 #.
-The |hid_forward| is enabled with the :kconfig:`CONFIG_DESKTOP_HID_FORWARD_ENABLE` option.
+Enable |hid_forward| using the :kconfig:`CONFIG_DESKTOP_HID_FORWARD_ENABLE` option.
-   This option is available only if you enable both the :kconfig:`CONFIG_BT_CENTRAL` and :kconfig:`CONFIG_BT_HOGP` Kconfig options.
+   This option is available only if you enable both options from the previous steps.
    The module is used on Bluetooth Central to forward the HID reports that are received by the HID service client.
+#.
+Depending on your hardware, enable one of the following options:

+   * :kconfig:`CONFIG_DESKTOP_HID_BOOT_INTERFACE_KEYBOARD` - This option enables forwarding keyboard boot reports.
+   * :kconfig:`CONFIG_DESKTOP_HID_BOOT_INTERFACE_MOUSE` - This option enables forwarding mouse boot reports.

+   Those options affect :ref:`nrf_desktop_usb_state` that subscribes for HID boot reports.
+   The Dongle forwards HID reports from both mouse and keyboard, and so either option works if you want to have the Dongle work as boot mouse or boot keyboard.
+   For more information about the configuration of the HID boot protocol, see the boot protocol configuration section in the :ref:`nrf_desktop_usb_state` documentation.

 You can set the queued HID input reports limit using the :kconfig:`CONFIG_DESKTOP_HID_FORWARD_MAX_ENQUEUED_REPORTS` Kconfig option.